lesliehamachi/lesliehamachi.github.io/_posts/2021-1-19-brendan-posson-wins-bill-moore-fellowship.md

   <figcaption><em>Brendan Posson</em></figcaption>
 </figure>
 <br>
-Congratulations to masters student Brendan Posson for winning the Bill Moore Fellowship .
+Congratulations to masters student Brendan Posson for winning the Bill Moore Fellowship.
 We are very proud of Brendan and his accomplishments!